Red Hat Certified Specialist in Linux Performance Tuning Exam (EX442)

 - Use utilities such as dmesg, dmidecode, x86info, and sosreport to profile system hardware configurations

 - Analyze system and application behavior using tools such as ps, strace, top, and Valgrind

 - Alter process priorities of both new and existing processes

 - Configure systems to support alternate page sizes for applications that use large amounts of memory

 - Given multiple versions of applications that perform the same or similar tasks, choose which version of the application to run on a system based on its observed performance characteristics

-- Configure disk subsystems for optimal performance using mechanisms such as swap partition placement, I/O scheduling algorithm selection, file system layout and others
+- Configure disk subsystems for optimal performance using mechanisms such as swap partition placement, I/O scheduling algorithm selection, and file system layout

 - Configure kernel behavior by altering module parameters

-- Calculate network buffer sizes based on known quantities such as bandwidth and round-trip time and set system buffer sizes based on those calculations
+- Calculate network buffer sizes based on known quantities such as bandwidth and round-trip time, then set system buffer sizes based on those calculations

 - Manage system resource usage using control groups